-3.2.
-Permanent elimination (Disposal)
+3.2.1.
+Permanent disposal

 The product owner or disposing firm shall use details provided by the manufacturers, relevant techniques available and processes applicable to propose the disposal method that shall be approved by the Authority dispose the device provided by the manufacturers.